 HbbTV OpApps are digitally signed and encrypted by their distributors.
-This guarantees the integrity and authenticity of apps, as well as allowing control over which applications are allowed on a given device.
-It should prevent malicious or virus-infected OpApps getting installed.

-Respecting the privacy of end-users has been incorporated by design in the HbbTV OpApp specification.
-The use of OpApps is always a choice of the users, and OpApps on consumer owned Devices can always be uninstalled.
+This safeguards the integrity and authenticity of apps, as well as allows for control over which applications are allowed on a given device.
+This procedure aims to prevent malicious or infected OpApps from getting installed.
+The HbbTV OpApp specification was designed with end-user privacy in mind from the very beginning, providing Operators to display terms and conditions and allow users to opt-in/opt-out of any marketing, analytics and services.
+Using OpApps is always a choice of the users, they are left free to install or uninstall OpApps whenever they desire.